Skip to navigation Skip to content

 Payment will not be suspended immediately if:

-• The failure is a mutual obligation failure
+• the failure is a mutual obligation failure

-When a mutual obligation failure occurs for a job seeker in the Targeted Compliance Framework green or warning zone, the provider will record a non-compliance event in the Employment Services System (ESS).
+When a mutual obligation failure occurs for a job seeker in the Targeted Compliance Framework green zone or warning zone, the provider will record a non-compliance event in the Employment Services System (ESS).
 This will send a notice from the provider to the job seeker telling them:

 • it appears they did not meet a requirement, and